zamborg/lowercaseLabs/zagency/Thesis.md

 - How robust is the solution to perturbations?
 - Could another agent continue from this state?

-## The Zagent Framework: A New Paradigm
+## The zagency Framework: A New Paradigm

 ### Core Principle: Environment as First-Class Citizen